gnubeard/rdg/README.md

 ## Rationale

-I want a CLI tool to procedurally generate rooms for arbitrary homebrew roleplay.
+I want a config-driven CLI tool to procedurally generate rooms for arbitrary homebrew roleplay.

 Building Rooms, Monsters, NPCs, and Items are currently in scope.